 “We can’t stop change coming, we simply leave ourselves less equipped to deal with the change.
 There is a tremendous opportunity for productivity in our farms.
 We have some of the best performing farms in the world and there is no reason why our farmers cannot lead the way in achieving better levels of productivity throughout adoption of best practice and new technologies.”

-He did not see trade barriers, but rather opportunities for farmers to be better at what they do and to become more competitive.
-Liam Fox has made boosting food and drink trade deals a central priority for 2018, he noted.
+Mr Gove did not see trade barriers, but rather opportunities for farmers to be better at what they do and to become more competitive.
+He said that Liam Fox, Secretary of State for International Trade, has made boosting food and drink trade deals a central priority for 2018.

-“We are confident of building an economic partnership with the EU that guarantees tariff-free access for agri-food goods across each other’s borders,” said Mr Gove.
+“We are confident of building an economic partnership with the EU that guarantees tariff-free access for agri-food goods across each other’s borders,” Mr Gove continued.
 “Securing greater access to, and penetration of, other markets will be important to British agriculture’s further success.”

 According to reports, the Government now proposes to keep similar payments to the BPS available until 2024.
 The current EU payments may well end at the end of 2020 to tie in with the EU budget, and Mr Gove suggested that area-based support payments would be phased out over a longer period after that, but “we won’t perpetuate that forever”.